 You can find information about your user profile and how to activate it in the welcome brochure, which you receive with your acceptance letter in e-boks or via mail when you are accepted.

-As a new CBS student you are invited to join the introductory activities in the middle/end of August.
+As a new CBS student you are invited to participate in an introduction to CBS in the end of August.

-We recommend that you participate in these activities.
+We recommend that you participate in all the introduction days.
 Experience shows that participation in introductory activities helps get students off to a better start, and has large impact on student life at CBS.

-In 2019 the introductory activities will take place between 19-31 August.
+In 2020 all the introduction days will take place between 24-31 August.
 To make sure you do not miss out on anything, you should consider not planning travels, working or other activities within the period.

 You can find more information on your intro activities on My Studies > Study Start > Introductory activities (CBS-login required)